theupshift/chrdev/posts/2020-05-20-Testing-in-Nodejs-by-example-using-the-SOLID-principles.md

 This comes almost for free if you start your application by test-driving it using TDD.

-> The design emerges and collaborators are your tests will scream if they need a collaborator
+> The design emerges and your tests will scream if they need a collaborator

 ## A failing user acceptance test